JPCommerce/CuringChamber/README.md

 experience with any of of these technologies prior to starting this project but look forward to discovery.
 So far I have what I believe is a viable python script for the use of controlling 4 relay panel that will in-turn control heater, humidifier, dehumidifier, and a wine cooler.
 I designed the PCB boards using the "Fritzing" app and exportedthe design to a company called Osh Park in california to have the boards built.
 The current boards on git are of the most recent design and have had 3 previous versions.
-Please let me know if you have any questions.